saileshdwivedy30/Slurred-Speech-Detector/README.md

 # Slurred Speech Detection: Multimodal Approach

-This project aims to develop a robust system for detecting dysarthria by leveraging both audio features and speech transcriptions.
+This project aims to develop a robust system for detecting slurred speech by leveraging both audio features and speech transcriptions.
 Below is a summary of completed tasks and future directions.

 ---

 ## **Completed Work**

 1. **Audio Feature Extraction**:
-   - Extracted **MFCC features** from audio recordings, handling inconsistencies like short files.
+   - Extracted **MFCC features** from audio recordings in TORGO dataset, handling inconsistencies like short files.
    - Prepared a structured dataset with features and labels for training.

 2. **Audio-Based Classification**:
-   - Trained a various Bagging and Boosting models on extracted features.
+   - Trained various Bagging and Boosting models on extracted features.
    - Selected the best model by evaluation using metrics such as accuracy, precision, and F1-score.
    - Analyzed feature importance to identify key contributors to the classification.